 Paul Hosmer was a master of words.
 More than anyone else, he took the pulse of Bend’s millworkers and painted their tough world in vivid details.
 He was their champion.

 Hosmer was an enigma.
-He was the scribe of the community, but left few cookie-crumbs behind to explain his upbringing and life before moving to Bend, according to his son Jim Hosmer.
+He was the scribe of the community but left a few cookie crumbs behind to explain his upbringing and life before moving to Bend, according to his son Jim Hosmer.
 Born in 1887 in St. Paul, Minnesota, Hosmer shared a glimpse of his formative years in a 1924 article in the 4L Magazine (The Loyal Legions of Loggers and Lumbermen).
 Hosmer told readers, “Received my diploma in football, baseball, basketball and spelling.
-Took postgraduate course in boxing and had intentions of becoming lightweight champ.”
+Took a postgraduate course in boxing and had intentions of becoming lightweight champ.”

 The spelling diploma presumably led him to newspapers “in half a dozen cities” before Hosmer ended up in Bend in 1915 working for the Shevlin-Hixon Lumber Company.

 World War I put a hold on Hosmer’s career.
 Together with his good friend, Frank Prince, he enlisted in the 20th Engineers (Forest) Regiment.
 The outfit was designed to set up sawmills in France to provide building materials for the Allied forces.
 The two friends arrived in Europe in August 1918.
 Hosmer became a war stenographer, stationed away from the front lines.
 “After the armistice, I traveled around France playing banjo in a dance orchestra and made enough money to get into the crap games every night,” Hosmer wrote.